Sumit6306/Reactjs/README.md

-This Repo is basically for revising concept and Learning purposes
+This Repo is basically for  concept and Learning purposes and that contain
 <br>
 A sample React application demonstrating modern web development techniques
 <br>